KatherineMichel/agile-sprint-playbook/README.md

 # Research and Design Sprints

-A GitBook Documenting My Research and Design Sprints:
+A GitBook Documenting the Research and Design Sprint Methodologies I Use:
 <br>
 <br>
 GitBook: http://katherinemichel.gitbooks.io/research-and-design-sprints